IshiitaSrivastava/Cloud-Project/README.md

-<h1 align="center">🌐 Cloud-Based Voting System</h1>
+<h1 align="center"> Cloud-Based Voting System</h1>
 <p align="center"> A secure, user-friendly and cloud-deployable online voting system built with <b>Flask</b>, <b>SQLite</b>, and <b>Docker</b>. <br> Ideal for Cloud Computing, Web Development, and Software Engineering projects. </p>
-✨ Overview
+Overview

 This project allows authenticated users to securely cast votes in online elections, while administrators can manage elections and monitor audit logs.
 It is fully containerized with Docker and deployable on any cloud platform.

-🚀 Key Features
+ Key Features
-👥 User Features
+ User Features

 User Registration & Login